liangcheng-yu/hyperlight/docs/paging-development-notes.md

 ## Host-to-Guest memory mapping

-Into each hyperlight vm, memory from the host is mapped into the vm as physical memory.
-The physical memory inside the vm starts at address `0x200_000` and extends linearly to however much memory was mapped into the vm (depends on various parameters).
+Into each Hyperlight VM, memory from the host is mapped into the VM as physical memory.
+The physical memory inside the VM starts at address `0x200_000` and extends linearly to however much memory was mapped into the VM (depends on various parameters).

 ## Page table setup

-The following page table structs are setup in memory before running a hyperlight vm (See [Access Flags](#access-flags) for details on access flags that are also set on each entry)
+The following page table structs are set up in memory before running a Hyperlight VM (See [Access Flags](#access-flags) for details on access flags that are also set on each entry)

 ### PML4 (Page Map Level 4) Table

 The PML4 table is located at physical address specified in CR3.
-In hyperlight we set `CR3=0x200_000`, which means the PML4 table is located at physical address `0x200_000`.
+In Hyperlight we set `CR3=0x200_000`, which means the PML4 table is located at physical address `0x200_000`.
 The PML4 table comprises 512 64-bit entries.

-In hyperlight, we only initialize the first entry (at address `0x200_000`), with value `0x201_000`, implying that we only have a single PDPT.
+In Hyperlight, we only initialize the first entry (at address `0x200_000`), with value `0x201_000`, implying that we only have a single PDPT.

-### PDPT (Page-directory-pointer table)
+### PDPT (Page-directory-pointer Table)

 The first and only PDPT is located at physical address `0x201_000`.
 The PDPT comprises 512 64-bit entries.
-In hyperlight, we only initialize the first entry of the PDPT (at address `0x201_000`), with the value `0x202_000`, implying that we only have a single PD.
+In Hyperlight, we only initialize the first entry of the PDPT (at address `0x201_000`), with the value `0x202_000`, implying that we only have a single PD.

 ### PD (Page Directory)

 The first and only PD is located at physical address `0x202_000`.
-The PD comprises 512 64-bit entries, each entry i is set to the value `(i * 0x1000) + 0x203_000`.
+The PD comprises 512 64-bit entries, each entry `i` is set to the value `(i * 0x1000) + 0x203_000`.
 Thus, the first entry is `0x203_000`, the second entry is `0x204_000` and so on.

 ### PT (Page Table)

 The page tables start at physical address `0x203_000`.
 Each page table has 512 64-bit entries.
 Each entry is set to the value `p << 21|i << 12` where `p` is the page table number and `i` is the index of the entry in the page table.
 Thus, the first entry of the first page table is `0x000_000`, the second entry is `0x000_000 + 0x1000`, and so on.
 The first entry of the second page table is `0x200_000 + 0x1000`, the second entry is `0x200_000 + 0x2000`, and so on.
-Enough page tables are created to cover the size of memory mapped into the vm.
+Enough page tables are created to cover the size of memory mapped into the VM.

 ## Address Translation

 Given a 64-bit virtual address X, the corresponding physical address is obtained as follows:

 1. PML4 table's physical address is located using CR3 (CR3 is `0x200_000`).
-1. Bits 47:39 of X are used to index into PML4, giving us the address of the PDPT.
+2. Bits 47:39 of X are used to index into PML4, giving us the address of the PDPT.
-1. Bits 38:30 of X are used to index into PDPT, giving us the address of the PD.
+3. Bits 38:30 of X are used to index into PDPT, giving us the address of the PD.
-1. Bits 29:21 of X are used to index into PD, giving us the address of the PT.
+4. Bits 29:21 of X are used to index into PD, giving us the address of the PT.
-1. Bits 20:12 of X are used to index into PT, giving us a base address of a 4K page.
+5. Bits 20:12 of X are used to index into PT, giving us a base address of a 4K page.
-1. Bits 11:0 of X are treated as an offset.
+6. Bits 11:0 of X are treated as an offset.
-1. The final physical address is the base address + the offset.
+7. The final physical address is the base address + the offset.

 However, because we have only one PDPT4E and only one PDPT4E, bits 47:30 must always be zero.
 Each PDE points to a PT, and because each PTE  with index `p,i` (where p is the page table number of i is the entry within that page) has value `p << 21|i << 12`, the base address received in step 5 above is always just bits 29:12 of X itself. **As bits 11:0 are an offset this means that translating a virtual address to a physical address is essentially a NO-OP**.

-A diagram to describe how a linear (virtual) address is translated to physical address inside a hyperlight vm:
+A diagram to describe how a linear (virtual) address is translated to physical address inside a Hyperlight VM:

 ![A diagram to describe how a linear (virtual) address is translated to physical](assets/linear-address-translation.png)